JanevaD/eegdepressiondetection/README.md

 ```
 depressiondetection.py
 ```
-In ```.edf``` file you can find examples of eeg signals in .edf format.
+In ```.edf examples``` file you can find examples of eeg signals in .edf format.
 Test the system as shown in the video.